-IEA's Richard Jones discusses investment opportunities that could help transform the global energy system
+Deputy Executive Director discusses investment opportunities that could help transform the global energy system

-'China is the driver of global oil demand growth’
+IEA sees China as principal driver of global oil demand growth

 4 November 2010

-The event in Shanghai was hosted by Fudan University and attracted more than 130 participants including officials from National Development and Reform Commission (NDRC) and Shanghai municipalities as well as energy experts and academics.
+The event in Shanghai was hosted by Fudan University and attracted more than 130 participants including officials from the National Development and Reform Commission (NDRC) and Shanghai municipalities as well as energy experts and academics.